 Do you know if you have insurance in super?
 And do you know if you have the type and amount of cover that’s right for you?
-This is the first step you can take towards making sure you have protection for when you need it the most.
+Knowing this is the first step you can take towards making sure you have financial protection for when you need it the most.

-We believe everyone should be able to protect their future and have financial security if something ever happens.
-Having the right insurance is really important.
+Everyone should be able to protect their future and have financial security if something ever happens.
+Having the right insurance can be really important.
 Here are three main insurance types within super for you to consider*:

-Paid on the death of the insured member or if they are diagnosed as terminally ill with a life expectancy of generally 12 or 24 months.
+paid on the death of the insured member or if they’re diagnosed as terminally ill with a life expectancy of generally 12 or 24 months.

 Paid if an insured member becomes disabled and is unable to ever work again or unable to look after themselves.

 Provides a replacement income of a specified amount for members who are unable to work due to illness or injury.
 [This can also be referred to as salary continuance insurance or total & temporary disablement.]

 * We recommend that you seek help from a financial adviser to obtain advice tailored to your own personal circumstances.

 Choosing insurance cover that might suit you and the amount of cover you’ll need, will depend on your personal circumstances.
 When it comes to determining your insurance needs, you may need to consider* things such as: